 The quiet of a bookshop distinctly reminded me of the quiet of my own thoughts... with the added benefit of community.
 Both, however, contained the power of regeneration, inspiration and comfort.
 I found solace in the methodical turning of pages, and often preferred the company of fictional characters to that of anyone else.
 And though I never acquired a taste for the deep tenor of coffee, it's earthy tones brought me solace--reminded me of long runs through woodsy trails and the particular tint of my grandmother's face; Foot strike following foot strike, following ragged breath, following foot strike.
 Sinking deep into the silence of these spaces was damn near second nature.
 Like breathing, I slipped gently and easily into its embrace, unaware that I was even doing so.

 More than a decade later, and I still feel similarly.
 I have remained selfish with whom I share my energy... particularly when celebrating the day on which I was born.
 The urgency of a high-hanging July sun, is reflected in my own sense of urgency when meeting a new lover, or greeting an old one.
-With childhood behind me, I still relish in watching the vestiges of forgotten sunlight sparkle and weave itself above, beneath and beside the golden tint of my skin.
+I still relish in watching the vestiges of forgotten sunlight sparkle and weave itself above, beneath and beside the golden tint of my skin.
 I am falling in love every single day with people in possession of bodies (myself included); learning to relish time spent in community.
 And though finding pleasure in the taste of coffee still manages to elude me, I continue to appreciate its scent, color, and associations with winding trails and melanated skin.
 I am still enamored with bookshops, libraries, and the dusty homes of unloved artists and literature.

-I am endlessly thankful for warm silences, worn pages and the endless possibilities of a summer day spent the arms of a lover.
+I am endlessly thankful for warm silences, worn pages and the endless possibilities of a summer day spent in the arms of a lover.

 Here's to more life, more books, and more moments spent basking in each others' light.